Registering and Protecting Your Trademarks

 Once the examining attorney accepts your proposed trademark and application the USPTO will publish the mark in the Official Gazette, a publication that trademark holders routinely review to ensure there are no new proposed trademarks that would conflict with your existing trademark.
 If there are oppositions, the matter is addressed before the Trademark Trial and Appeal Board (TTAB).

 If nobody opposes your proposed mark during the publication period, your trademark will typically be registered and you’ll receive a formal trademark registration certificate from the USPTO.
 Regular maintenance documents and fees must be submitted periodically to keep your trademark registration active.
-Our legal team can assist with this, along with all phases of the trademark application process, including TTAB hearings and pursuing infringement cases.
+We can assist with this, along with all phases of the trademark application process, including TTAB hearings and pursuing infringement cases.

 Once you successfully register a trademark, you will have exclusive rights to that mark.
 This means that if another party wishes to use your trademark, they must seek permission and pay an appropriate fee.
 If someone uses your trademark without authorization, you have the right to file a lawsuit and seek damages, including lost revenues and legal costs.
 The term of your trademark is indefinite as long as you continue to use and police your trademark through their respective goods and services.•

 Where is a Trademark Valid?
 Is My Trademark Good Outside of the United States?

 A federal trademark registration is evidence of your exclusive ownership and right to use that trademark.
 Trademark registration with the USPTO protects a symbol within U.S. borders.
 You’re also allowed to request seizure by U.S. Customs of goods entering the country with a counterfeit or infringing trademark.
 Individual states also register trademarks, and this means additional (although geographically limited) symbol rights.
 International brand and trademark protection is also available by registering in individual countries or multi-nationally through several treaties and conventions.•

-How Can Your Business Lawyers Help with the Trademarking Process?
+How Can Your Business Lawyer Help with the Trademarking Process?